hunterlong/stripe_implementation/README.md

 # Limitations
 Based on the specs, the current limitation is the processing power of the server and the bandwidth.
 To truly make this server scaleable, it would have to be ran with multiple instances and/or servers.
 If this server is getting hundreds of thousands of requests, then I would run it in a simple AWS Lamba service, or create an ECS to auto scale based on need. (requests, CPU usage, RAM, etc)
+- Limited on the performance of the Stripe API.
+Hopefully there's no rate limiting.
+If the Stripe API is offline for some reason, then this API would only return errors.
+I do not recommend keeping any payment information (except confirmations ID's) on the server.
+Leaving all customer information on Stripe is P.C.I compliant.
+- I would not cache any Stripe request.
+- I would add `limit` as a URL query to limit the amount of customer payment records from Stripe. (only show 20 at a time)